makma/fingerprintjs.com/content/use-cases/use-cases/personalization.md

   iframeUrl: https://stackblitz.com/edit/nextjs-dmv5c7?file=README.md
   docsUrl: https://github.com/fingerprintjs/fingerprintjs-pro-use-cases
 ---
-# **Most of your visitors are anonymous.
-Here’s how to tailor their experience without requiring sign-in.**

 ## **What is user personalization?**

 User personalization is the delivery of content and functionality that fits a user’s wants and needs, without any effort required by the user.